flpfar/companies-marketplace/README.md

 - Run `rails server` in terminal.
 - Open a web browser and type ` http://localhost:3000/ ` on the address bar.

-Visit the 'Sign Up' page, create a user using a company's domain email and start playing around.
+- Visit the 'Sign Up' page, create a user using a company's domain email and start playing around.

 ### Run tests

 This project uses RSpec and Capybara for testing.
 In order to run the tests, type `rspec` in the terminal, inside this project folder.
 For more information about the running tests, use `rspec -f d`

-### Development Notes
+## Development Notes

-- In progress.
+- I've been using a trello board to manage most of the tasks for this project.
+This board is available [here](https://trello.com/b/qaJ3KPx4/treinadev-marketplace).

+- The Entity Relationship Diagram of this project is available [here](erd.pdf).

 ## Potential Features

+- Admin dashboard
+- Wishlist
-- In progress.
+- Report posts

 ## 👤 Author